Thermalization and Prethermalization in Periodically Kicked Quantum Spin Chains: Realizing Prethermal Behavior away from the High-Frequency Limit

 \section{Realizing Prethermal Behavior away from the High-Frequency Limit}

 Following Ref.~\cite{fleckenstein_short}, we consider the family of Floquet unitaries:

 where $T=2\pi/\Omega$ is the drive period with the associated frequency of switching (henceforth called the drive frequency).
-The operator $V$ is required to have a commensurate spectrum; $H$ is an arbitrary local many-body Hamiltonian, such that the average Hamiltonian $H_\mathrm{ave}\!=\!
-H+V$ is nonintegrable (i.e.~does not possess an extensive number of local conserved integrals of motion).
+The operator $V$ is required to have a commensurate spectrum, where level spacings between adjacent levels are integer multiple of some fixed fundamental number $\gamma$; $H$ is an arbitrary local many-body Hamiltonian, such that the average Hamiltonian $H_\mathrm{ave}\!=\!
+H+V$ is nonintegrable (i.e., it does not possess an extensive number of local conserved integrals of motion).
 Since $H_\mathrm{ave}$ is the leading-order term in the IFE, we assume that the nonintegrability of $H_\mathrm{ave}$ implies the nonintegrability of $H_F$~\footnote{While we do not provide a proof for this statement, we strongly believe it to be plausible for generic enough systems.}.

-Note that the commensurability condition on $V$ is not excessively restrictive, since merely all short-range interaction terms of density-density type readily satisfy it.
-For simplicity, in this paper we consider spin-$1/2$ systems, where
+Note that the commensurability condition on $V$ is not excessively restrictive, since merely all short-range interaction terms of density-density type in bosonic, fermionic, and spin systems, readily satisfy it.
+Thus, this setup applies to a large family of systems.
+For simplicity, in this paper we consider spin-$1/2$ systems, and choose

 is a global magnetic field of strength $\gamma$ along the $x$-direction; the Pauli matrices obey $[\sigma^\alpha_i,\sigma^\beta_j]=2i\delta_{ij}\epsilon^{\alpha\beta\gamma}\sigma^\gamma_j$.
 We shall discuss both integrable and nonintegrable drive Hamiltonians $H$.